 #5 Snorkelling and diving

 With the Andaman Sea lapping at its shores, it’s no surprise that Phuket is an alluring centre for ocean exploration.
 Coral reefs rich with sea life fringe many of Phuket’s beaches, and nearby islands such as Raya and the Similans offer more colourful underwater discoveries.
-Several yacht and speedboat charters are available for Phuket snorkelling day trips, while Phuket also has many PADI-certified operators offering daily deep-sea dives.
+Several yachts and speedboat charters are available for Phuket snorkelling day trips, while Phuket also has many PADI-certified operators offering daily deep-sea dives.